U is for Ultron

 Which one is true?
 At one point each of them as the title changed and evolved over its 50+ years in publication.

 Uncanny X-Men started as simply X-Men in 1963 within weeks of the Avengers and sadly is the lesser of the titles created by the team of Stan Lee and Jack Kirby.
 The sad truth is when it started and for much of the first 66 issues it was …..okay.
 Now I have a fondness for it because a reprint of X-Men 1 was the first comic I believe I ever read and the X-Men have been a staple of my reading habit for many years.
 But let’s call a spade a spade, it initially wasn’t very good.
 Next to classics like Fantastic Four, Spider-Man and Journey into Mystery/Thor it doesn’t hold up as well.
 New regular writers like Roy Thomas and art from luminaries like Jim Steranko and Neal Adams weren’t enough to save it and after 66 issues, it ended.
 For issues 67-93 it worked as a reprint title and only had older stories that didn’t really do well.
 Then Len Wein and Dave Cockrum came along and restarted the whole thing.
 Very soon after came Chris Claremont.
 Under his tenure as writer and architect of the whole thing, Claremont turned a failing comic into an internationally famous comic franchise.
 Everything that made the Uncanny X-Men work and work well had Claremont’s DNA all over it.
-Even after he left (forced out….) the title went from strength to strength.
-Today with movies, tv shows, cartoons and a minimum of 8 ongoing titles, it would be fair to say that this little comic that could was a success.
-I mean it had been everything else, it was kinda inevitable.
+Even after he left, the title went from strength to strength.
+Today with movies, tv shows, cartoons and a plethora of ongoing titles, it would be fair to say that this little comic that could was a success.
+I mean it had been everything else, it was kind of inevitable.

 U is for Uniforms

 There are several tropes and themes that come with the super-hero genre.
 There’s the secret identity, the specific city being the heroes home, the triangle made for two and super-powers, but honestly the most identifiable of all of these is the specialist outfit, costume or uniform.
-The Spirit’s blue suit and domino mask, the Batman’s cape and cowl, Superman’s trunks over tights (a staple of the circus strongmen that inspired the look and the luchadore wrestlers who wear them now) and cloak, Spider-Man’s all in one costume.
+The Spirit’s blue suit and domino mask, the Batman’s cape and cowl, Superman’s trunks over tights (a staple of the circus strongmen that inspired the look and the luchadores wrestlers who wear them now) and cloak, Spider-Man’s all in one costume.
 They are iconic, based on the medium being visual by nature, they are often the things we remember most.
 Often in the past, it was done as the nude body with colour and the occasional seam, more modern artists try to make it look more like actual cloth, something that can exist, but the distance between that drawn version and what would appear on screen was quite substantial.
 Either the costumes would look stupid, or they would not look like those on the page, X-Men is one of the worst examples of that.
 As time goes on the comic book characters on screen have looked more like the page, but the page has also made efforts to make the page look more like real things.
 Perhaps the super-hero costume doesn’t make sense, but then again, the entire genre doesn’t.
 But if it were gone, to be honest, we’d miss them.
 These characters are larger than life and their costumes just look the part.
 They look silly in real life, but who wouldn’t want to be the kind of person that could pull that look off?

 U is for Ultraa